-Participants are assigned to same-gender floors and live in double-occupancy rooms.
+Participants are assigned to same-gender floors and live in single-occupancy rooms.

 A wide variety of food selections is offered daily, including vegan, vegetarian, kosher, and gluten-free options in addition to a salad bar, hot entrees, sandwiches, and desserts.
 The dining staff is able to accommodate any special needs or restrictions with advance notice.

 No, students may not bring a vehicle to campus.

 No; we want students to gain everything Explore Engineering has to offer.
 The four days are filled with many learning opportunities and important activities that the students will not want to miss.
 Absence from parts of the day will prevent the student from getting the full Explore Engineering experience.
 Please plan accordingly to avoid any conflict with Explore Engineering.
 Exceptions will not be made.

 *Failure to participate in the full program will result in the student’s incompletion of the program.
 Student will not receive their certificate of completion.

 191 Auditorium Road Unit 3187